 The National Agricultural Chemical Association has published a 12-point safety code for insecticides and other agricultural chemicals.
-Study these 12 rules repeatedly until each is adopted and becomes a habit
+Study these 12 rules repeatedly until each is adopted and becomes a habit with you:

-- 1. Always read the label before using sprays or dusts.
-Note warnings and cautions each time before opening the container. - 2.
-Keep sprays and dusts out of the reach of children, pets and irresponsible people.
-Pesticides should be stored outside the home and away from food and feed. - 3.
-Always store sprays and dusts in original containers and keep them tightly closed.
-Never keep them in anything but the original container. - 4.
-Never smoke while spraying or dusting. - 5.
-Avoid inhaling sprays or dusts.
-When directed on the label, wear protective clothing and masks. - 6.
-Do not spill sprays or dusts on the skin or clothing.
-If they are spilled, remove contaminated clothing immediately and wash thoroughly. - 7.
-Wash hands and face and change to clean clothing after spraying or dusting.
-Also wash clothing each day before reuse.
+1. Always read the label before using any pesticide.
+Note warnings and cautions each time before opening the container.

+2. Keep pesticides out of the reach of children, pets and irresponsible people.
+Pesticides should be stored outside the home and away from food and feed.

+3. Always store pesticides in original containers and keep them tightly closed.
+Never keep them in anything but the original container.

+4. Never smoke while working with pesticides.

+5. Avoid inhaling sprays or dusts.
+When directed on the label, wear protective clothing and masks.

+6. Do not spill pesticides, sprays or dusts on the skin or clothing.
+If they are spilled, remove contaminated clothing immediately and wash thoroughly.

+7. Wash hands and face and change to clean